marrujoalex/Website/beta/docs/index.md

 # Welcome to OpenKitten

-OpenKitten is a Server Side Swift ecosystem.
-It contains many libraries for creating backends and full stack swift applications.
+OpenKitten is a server side Swift ecosystem for creating backends and full stack Swift applications.

 ## The libraries

-The libraries can be categorized into 3 categories.
+The libraries that make up OpenKitten can be categorized into 3 categories.

 ### HTTP